lorencerri/powercord-plugin-template/README.md

 # powercord-plugin-template

-Personal powercord plugin template, feel free to use this, although keep in mind I have no idea what I'm doing.
+Personal powercord plugin template, feel free to use this, although keep in my I don't really know what I'm doing.

 | Preview                                 | Settings                            |
 | --------------------------------------- | ----------------------------------- |